pprp/Awesome-LLM-Prune/README.md

     - Code: https://github.com/horseee/LLM-Pruner
     - Pub: NeurIPS 2023
     - Summary: This paper endeavor find the copuled structures (Dependency Graph) in LLaMA and proposed Groupded Importance Estimation like Vector-wise, Element-wise, and Group Importance.
     - Comment: Impressive work.
-This work is simmlary to MMRazor, which can handle CNN-based model.
+This work is similar to MMRazor, which can handle CNN-based model.
 - SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot
     - Author: Elias Frantar, Dan Alistarh
     - Link: https://arxiv.org/pdf/2301.00774.pdf